Our Mission:

 Extortionate heating bills?
 This is probably why.

-Most modern houses are incorrectly tested for airtightness, resulting in a lot of modern builds having very high heat bills despite good insulation and efficient heating systems.
+A surprising number of modern houses are incorrectly tested for airtightness, resulting in a lot of modern builds having very high heat bills despite good insulation and efficient heating systems.

 -